UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

 In this video, the car detects an Aruco marker, reads the ID of the marker to confirm weather its a valid user to track, determines the location and orientation of the marker and correspoindingly drive towards the marker.
 The steering and rotation of the car is controlled in real-time to ensure that the car is always facing the marker and is at-least 30cm away from the marker.
 Also the car is able to follow the marker even when it is moving around.

 ## Challenges Faced
+- We were limited by low range (~10m) and sometimes we wouldn't get position data due to small antenna of the dw3000 chip.
+- Even though our individual parts worked well, our location estimation varied a lot due to added uncertanities from all of them.
+- We faced issues in integrating the transition from driving with ESP32 localization and driving with Aruco marker in the donkeycar framework.
+- When following the Aruco marker, ROS2 was very laggy, we faced this issue in our lane-following assignment also.

 ### Triangulation with ESP32